rmello4d/TheSustainableDeveloper/README.md

 The Sustainable Developer is making the act of coding special to his body and mind as well.
 That alone, may transform your personal and professional life.

 Also, this book is primarily meant for coders but I also invite non-coders to enjoy it.
-Will there be any coding examples ?
-Yes, but do not expect coding techniques or frameworks.

 Guru-ninja-master.